This is an exercise to teach the puppy to sit when he meets a person instead of jumping up.

 It can be downright maddening if you are the one who bears the brunt of uncontrollable jumping.
-An out-of-control, happy, jumping dog can cause harm — tripping you, or knocking you over.
+An exuberant, jumping dog can cause harm — tripping you, or knocking you over.

-You should do this exercise on the street as the puppy meets people.
-This will be easy as most people are naturally drawn to a cute little puppy, they will make a beeline to your pup asking if they can pet him.
+Do this exercise on the street as the puppy meets people.
+This should be easy as most people are naturally drawn to a cute little puppy, they will make a beeline to your pup asking if they can pet him.
 This is a perfect training opportunity for more than one reason!
 You are socializing the puppy, and you have the opportunity to teach the dog how to greet people.

 Teach your puppy to sit as guests come into your home.

 At any local business that you may take the puppy, teach the puppy to sit.
-Use the sit cue in any situation where the puppy will be meeting someone or where he may be tempted to jump up to investigate or say hello, teach that pup an alternative: ask the pup to sit.
+Teach a sit in any situation where the puppy will be meeting someone or where he may be tempted to jump up to investigate or say hello.
 If a dog is sitting, he is not jumping up.

 Begin straight away and continue on until it is an automatic response on the puppy’s part.
-With thorough and consistent training, you will be pleasantly surprised at how quickly this becomes habit for your puppy.
+With thoughtful and consistent effort, you will be pleasantly surprised at how quickly this becomes a default behavior for your puppy.

 How many times have you met a cute little puppy on the street and kneeled down to pet it?
 What does the pup automatically do?
 He jumps up.
 And what do we do?
 Even if the person that belongs with that pup is attempting to get the puppy off of us we say “Oh no that’s okay, he is so cute.”
 (Pet, pet, cuddle, cuddle.)